raeidsaqur/protobuf-setup/README.md

 <li>Moved the Swift Protobuf plugin protoc-gen-swift into /usr/local/bin.
 This allows the Protobuf compiler to generate Swift structs.</li>
 </ol>

-<b>You now have everything you need to start using protocol buffers!</b>
+**You now have everything you need to start using protocol buffers!**